tokenring-ai/filesystem/README.md

 ## Overview

 The `@tokenring-ai/filesystem` package provides an abstract filesystem interface designed for integration with AI agents in the Token Ring framework.
 It enables virtual filesystem operations such as reading/writing files, directory traversal, globbing, searching, and executing shell commands.
-The package supports multiple filesystem providers (e.g., local FS) and integrates seamlessly with the `@tokenring-ai/agent` for agent-state management, including file selection for chat sessions and memory injection.
+The package supports multiple filesystem providers and integrates seamlessly with the `@tokenring-ai/agent` for agent-state management, including file selection for chat sessions and memory injection.

 Key features:
 - Unified API for file operations (create, read, update, delete, rename, permissions)